top of page

 25 years of urban night photography: a journey through grit, beauty, and survival, told through images and stories of life in the shadows.

-For over two decades I wandered through alleys, ruins, and forgotten corners of American cities, always at night and often alone, chasing light and decay.
+For over two decades I wandered through alleys, ruins, and forgotten corners of American cities, always at night and often alone, with lighting equipment, chasing away the decay.

 I began photographing these places in the middle of a personal collapse.
 What started as an escape became something else: a lifeline and a way back.
 The more I searched through the grime, the haunting ruins and derelict alleys, the more I found unexpected beauty in the shadows.
 And while I was out trying to redeem these forgotten places, the stories started piling up... the strange, often surreal things that happen in the corners people avoid.
 I wrote them all down from the very beginning.